Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/workflow.rst

    in accordance with the inherent focus of the shot.
 #.
 Define the panning movements of the virtual camera (through animation of the *Expected Position* parameter).
 #.
 Add tracking for rotation and zoom stabilization.
 #.
-Fine tuning pass:
+Fine-tuning pass:

    Break down the whole duration of the shot into logical segments to define the intended camera movement.
-   Then refine those segments incrementally step by step, until the overall result looks satisfactory...
+   Then refine those segments incrementally step-by-step, until the overall result looks satisfactory...

 Animating Stabilization Parameters